-It is the longstanding policy of this court that attorneys will investigate claims before filing a complaint and, if a complaint is filed, that the attorney will remain with the case until its conclusion.
-Nevertheless, if there is a compelling reason to withdraw, the attorney must comply with the following procedure.
-An attorney (other than a government attorney) appearing of record in any action pending in this district, who wishes to withdraw as counsel for any party therein, shall submit a written motion for an order of court permitting such withdrawal.
+If the withdrawal would leave the client unrepresented, then the attorney who wishes to withdraw as counsel for any party therein, shall submit a written motion for an order of court permitting such withdrawal.
 Such motion shall state that the attorney has given due written notice to his client respecting such intention to withdraw fourteen (14) days (or such lesser time as the court may permit in any specific instance) prior to submitting the request to the court and/or that such withdrawal is with the client's consent.
 Such request may be granted unless in the judge's discretion to do so would delay the trial of the action or otherwise interrupt the orderly operation of the court or be manifestly unfair to the client.
 The attorney requesting an order permitting withdrawal shall give notice to opposing counsel and shall file with the clerk in each such action and serve upon his client personally or at his last known address, a notice which shall contain at least the following information: